 Our non-controlling interest decreased by 26.6% from Ps 626.7 billion for the six-month period ended June 30, 2011 to Ps 459.9 billion for the six-month period ended June 30, 2012.
-Factors such as the increase of Grupo Aval's ownership in Banco Popular during 2011 and Corficolombiana's lower net income associated with a non-recurring reversal of provisions recorded during the first six months of 2011, were responsible for decreasing the ratio of our non-controlling interest over income before non-controlling interest from 50.2% to 38.9% between the six-month period ended June 30, 2012.
+Factors such as the increase of Grupo Aval's ownership in Banco Popular during 2011 and Corficolombiana's lower net income associated with a non-recurring reversal of provisions recorded during the first six months of 2011, were responsible for decreasing the ratio of our non-controlling interest over income before non-controlling interest from 50.2% to 38.9% between the six-month period ended June 30, 2010 and the six-month period ended June 30, 2012.